An ideal chatbot flow ensures that your users stay engaged and informed. Here are 10 key things to keep in mind while designing chatbot templates.

 Talk with your users with conversational AI and ready-to-use chatbot templates

 How well your support does its work is subject to its ideation and design.
-Self-learning AI with a refined chatbot template can be a turning point for your customer support.
+Self-learning AI with a refined chatbot design and UI template can be a turning point for your customer support.
 It can effortlessly walk your users to resolutions, reducing waiting and handling time.

 With Verloop.io, you can create and deploy intuitive support chatbots equipped with conversational AI and supercharge your team!
 Book a free demo with us and we’ll show you how.